 Marjory Zoet Bankson

+“The Rhythm of Renewal,” Chapter 9 in Rattling Those Dry Bones, June Steffensen Hagen, ed.
+(San Diego: LuraMedia, 1995).
 This chapter offers reflections on losing heart and finding it again as part of the spiritual path shared by many at Seekers Church.

-This sociological study is intended: to help people who don’t know Seekers Church to gain some understanding of the distinctive way that Seekers understands itself and acts as a church; to encourage other congregations that are seeking revitalization or transformation; to contribute to networking with other progressive Christian churches; to inform students of ecclesiology and sociologists or anthropologists of religion; and to be of some value to Seekers Church as it continues to grow in understanding and comfort with following the path it has begun.
+Pat Conover, “Case Study of a Progressive Christian Community,” February 2008.
+This sociological study is intended to help people who don’t know Seekers Church to gain some understanding of the distinctive way that Seekers understands itself and acts as a church; encourage other congregations that are seeking revitalization or transformation; contribute to networking with other progressive Christian churches; inform students of ecclesiology and sociologists or anthropologists of religion; and be of some value to Seekers Church as it continues to grow in understanding and comfort with following the path it has begun.

+Kate Cudlipp, “Who Do We Say We Are?
+A Question for The Seekers Church,” April 2004.
 This course paper written in the Master of Divinity Program at Wesley Theological Seminary describes the history of Seekers Church and lays out some theological structures to help shape conversations about the emerging shape of Seekers Church.